 The installation day was a full day of "drop-in" events which featured keynote addresses from the Reverend Ray Eldred, Director of the Indigenous Studies Program at Vancouver School of Theology (VST) and Nii K'an Kwsdins (Jerry Adams), Nisga'a Elder, parishioner at St. James, Vancouver and former Missioner for Indigenous Justice at the Diocese of New Westminster (just a few of his many accomplishments), Reconciliation information sharing, bannock making and a delicious chili lunch.

-Photos: Courtesy of Kerry Baisley who was assisted by Gordon Hsieh and others
+Photos: Courtesy of Kerry Baisley who was assisted by Brian Hsieh and others